liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 manages this scope in its server and chooses to reclaim this state due to lack of use.
 - The bridge must not assume that all requests following the establishment of a request scope (and prior to a subsequent action) are executed in the same bridge request scope<sup>[[5.9](tck-tests.md#5.9)]</sup>.
-There are a variety of reasons that subsequent render requests might reference differing request scopes including a mode change, processing a bookmark(ed) page and consumer history management.
+There are a variety of reasons that subsequent header requests might reference differing request scopes including a mode change, processing a bookmark(ed) page and consumer history management.
 Hence the bridge must manage this scope in a manner that ensures that each request is encoded with sufficient information as to allow it to decode the specific scope targeted by the request.
 - If a corresponding bridge request scope can't be located or restored then the bridge must ensure that none of the